Local convergence of large random triangulations coupled with an Ising model: Local weak convergence of large triangulations

 from Theorem~\ref{theo:combimain}.

 Together with equation \eqref{eq:tightness}, this yields that $\mathbb E \left[ \mathrm{deg}(\delta) \right]$ is bounded with $n$ giving the tightness of the sequence of random variables. \end{proof}

 To go from the tightness of the root degree to the tightness of the maximal degree in balls, we need some sort of invariance of the root degree by re-rooting.
-We will see in Section \ref{sec:invRW} that in fact, the distribution of the maps themselves are invariant under rerooting along a simple random walk, which is more than we need (see Lemma \ref{lem:invrootRW}).
-This is the purpose of the next Section.
+We will see in the next section that in fact, the distribution of the maps themselves are invariant under rerooting along a simple random walk, which is more than we need (see Lemma \ref{lem:invrootRW}).